 Intestinal permeability, better known as “leaky gut,” occurs when the intestinal lining becomes damaged.
-Cracks or holes form in the lining, allowing for undigested food, toxic waste, and bugs to “leak” into the bloodstream.
+Cracks or holes form in the lining, allowing for undigested food particles, toxic waste, and bugs to “leak” into the bloodstream.
 The leakage can cause chronic inflammation, irritable bowel syndrome, other allergic reactions, and change the gut flora (normal bacteria) in the digestive tract.
-Changes in the intestinal bacteria and inflammation could lead to the development of several common chronic diseases.
+Changes in intestinal bacteria or gut microbiome and chronic inflammation could lead to the development of several common chronic diseases.

 Refined Carbohydrates and Sugar

 Refined carbohydrates and sugar should be limited to help keep inflammation down.
 Refined carbohydrates such as pastries and white bread can be hard on the gut.
 This includes:

 - Anything with added sugar

 Most processed snack foods and desserts have refined carbohydrates and added sugar.
 Added sugar in large quantities, artificial sweeteners, and any sugar substitutes such as xylitol and sorbitol should be excluded from your diet2.